The Old Vic Theatre

 • 1818: The Old Vic was founded by Daniel Dunn and James King, both former managers of the Surrey Theatre in Bermondsey.
 The theatre was originally known as the Royal Coburg Theatre.

 • 1824: Although forbidden from putting on any serious dramas, the theatre managed to sneak in six Shakespeare plays over six nights when George Bolwell became manager.
-This crafty move earned the Old Vic its reputation as a serious theatre which could bring art and drama to the masses.
+This crafty move earned the Old Vic its reputation as a serious theatre that could bring art and drama to the masses.

 • 1833: William Abbott and Daniel Egerton bought the Old Vic and made the most of the fact that the government had decided to remove the distinction between minor and patented theatres.
 They renamed the theatre as the Royal Victoria Theatre.